California attorney general to probe Sacramento police shooting

 “Due to the nature of this investigation, the extremely high emotions, anger and hurt in our city, I felt it was (in) the best interest of our entire community ... to ask the attorney general to be an independent part of this investigation,” Sacramento Police Chief Daniel Hahn, the department’s first black leader, said at a news conference.

-Local Black Lives Matter leaders said they were unimpressed by the move and planned a protest at the Sacramento County District Attorney’s Office to call for the investigation to be conducted by the city’s civilian Community Police Review Commission.
+“The mayor and the city of Sacramento has failed all of you,” his brother said to the crowded chamber.

-“The community needs to be the one that leads the investigation,” Tanya Faison of the Sacramento branch of the Black Lives Matter movement said at a separate news conference.
+Protesters then marched to Golden 1 Center, where the Sacramento Kings were about to tip off their NBA game against the Dallas Mavericks.
+They blocked the entrance and prevented many fans from entering the arena, much like they did last week, Sacramento media reported.

-Two Sacramento officers, responding to a report of someone shattering car windows, shot Clark in his grandparents’ backyard the night of March 18.
+Two Sacramento officers, responding to a report of someone shattering car windows, shot Clark in his grandparents’ backyard on the night of March 18.
 Clark was holding an object the officers believed was a firearm, but after he fell they only found a cell phone by his body, police said.

 The family disputes police accounts that Clark was breaking car windows and plans to file a lawsuit against the city.